Spain or Portugal? which Iberian country is the best destination?

 Traditional Spanish dish – Pulpo à feria

-Travel infrastructure in Spain vs Portugal
+Travel Infrastructure in Spain vs Portugal

-Both Portugal and Spain have a good road network and highways connecting the bigger towns.
+Portugal and Spain have a good road network and highways connecting the bigger towns.
 Though in Portugal, there are fewer free highways.
 Public transportation also seems to work fairly well in both countries, but Spain has high-speed trains, and Portugal doesn’t.
-Spain has many more airports than Portugal, but the country is also bigger.
-Both have lots of cheap flights from Europe through several low-cost airlines.

 In hindsight, Spain wins this one, as it’s slightly better in every aspect, but as we said earlier, the travel infrastructure isn’t something you should worry about in Portugal or Spain.

-Visit Ronda, Spain or Portugal
+beautiful Ronda Bridge | Spain or Portugal

 The beautiful city of Ronda in Spain